intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## 2. Define a Convolutional Neural Network

-we can define the model just the same as using PyTorch.
+We can define the model just the same as using PyTorch.

 ```python
 import torch.nn as nn